Heart Failure Program

 How can I participate or learn more?

-If you have been diagnosed with heart failure, talk to your doctor about getting a referral to see one of the cardiologists at the SCI Heart Failure Program, with two convenient locations in Summit and Portage counties:
+If you’ve been diagnosed with heart failure, talk to your doctor about getting a referral to see a cardiologist at the SCI Heart Failure Program.
+We have two convenient locations in Summit and Portage counties:

 - Summa Akron City Hospital in Akron